 Most people out there are tragically unaware of the fact that they're not using the right conditioner.
 Due to the myriad options, it's easy to pick a bottle in haste that will weigh your hair down, or leave it static, dry, and brittle.
 There are things you need to know before you buy a conditioner, starting with what it actually does.

 Conditioner is typically used right after washing your hair and is meant to replace the lost moisture from shampooing.
-It also smooths the cuticle of your hair and evens out its pH, which in turn reduces tangling, increases shine, decreases static, and helps make your hair more manageable.
+It also smooths the cuticle of your hair, which in turn reduces tangling, increases shine, decreases static, and helps make your hair more manageable.
 Conditioner is very important for all hair types, but not every conditioner will work for your hair type.